PUT-PTM/Parkotron/README.md

 Sonars are being served by a modified code originally posted by: http://stm32f4-discovery.net/2014/08/library-30-measure-distance-hc-sr04-stm32f4xx/

+## LICENSE
-LICENSE - MIT
+MIT

+## CREDITS
-CREDITS - JAKUB KACZMAREK, BARTOSZ KAR£OWSKI, KRZYSZTOF KLAPA, students of Computer Science, Faculty of Electical Engineering, Poznan University of Technology.
+JAKUB KACZMAREK, BARTOSZ KAR≈ÅOWSKI, KRZYSZTOF KLAPA, students of Computer Science, Faculty of Electical Engineering, Poznan University of Technology.
 The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.
-Supervisor: Marek Kraft/Micha≥ Fularz/Tomasz MaÒkowski/Adam Bondyra
+Supervisor: Marek Kraft/Micha≈Ç Fularz/Tomasz Ma≈Ñkowski/Adam Bondyra